lexical-cloud/lexical-cloud-docs-hugo/README.md

 ### Setup Env

-It's easiest to utilize the devcontainer for this project on GitHub Codespaces.
+It's easiest to launch the dev container for this project on GitHub Codespaces.

-**OR**
+**OR**, follow the setup instructions below.

 Install Prerequisite tools: